MiniDude22/Pandora-Downloader/README.md

 It uses a small python Flask web server to handle the downloading and tagging of the songs

+I started this project to implement a known method of getting the song into a Chrome extension so that I could learn how they work.

+Please note that use of this extension is a violation of Pandora's [Terms of Use](https://www.pandora.com/legal).

 Update 2.0!
 ===========
  - Updated the request regular expression to match new server urls, so it works again